kddcup25/kddcup25.github.io/2024_content/pages/1-index.md

 ## 🌟 Introducing the Meta CRAG - MM: Comprehensive RAG Benchmark for Multi-modal, Multi-turn Challenge! 🌟

 You're on vacation, strolling through ancient sites as your smart glasses share their history.
 Later, at a local restaurant, they translate the menu, helping you order with confidence.
-As the day winds down, you head back to the parking lot—no searching, no stress—your glasses pull up an image reminder of exactly where you parked.
+As the day winds down, you head back to the parking lot-no searching, no stress-your glasses pull up an image reminder of exactly where you parked.

 Wearable devices are revolutionising how we communicate, work, and experience the world.
 But to be truly valuable in everyday life, they must provide relevant, accurate, and reliable information tailored to users' needs.

 ## 💬 Introduction

 Vision Large Language Models (VLLMs) have undergone significant advancements in recent years, empowering multi-modal understanding and visual question-answering (VQA) capabilities behind smart glasses.
 Despite the progress, VLLMs still face a major challenge: generating hallucinated answers.
-Studies have shown that VLLMs encounter substantial difficulties in handling queries involving long-tail entities [1]; these models also encounter challenges in handling complex queries that require the integration of different capabilities: recognition, OCR, knowledge, and generation [2].
+Studies have shown that VLLMs encounter substantial difficulties in handling queries involving long-tail entities [[1]](https://aclanthology.org/2024.findings-emnlp.14/); these models also encounter challenges in handling complex queries that require the integration of different capabilities: recognition, OCR, knowledge, and generation [[2]](https://arxiv.org/abs/2308.02490).

 The Retrieval-Augmented Generation (RAG) paradigm has expanded to accommodate multi-modal (MM) input and demonstrated promise in addressing the knowledge limitation of VLLM.
-Given an image and a question, an MM-RAG system constructs a search query by synthesizing information from the image and the question, searches external sources to retrieve relevant information, and then provides grounded answers to address the question [3]
+Given an image and a question, an MM-RAG system constructs a search query by synthesizing information from the image and the question, searches external sources to retrieve relevant information, and then provides grounded answers to address the question [[3]](https://arxiv.org/abs/2312.10997)

 <img src="/images/MM-RAG.png"  width="600">